jundalisay/superblist/content/en/research/other/alien/essassani/basics.md

 <!-- Even the Pleiadians look up to the Essassani civilization as being exceptionally spiritually-advanced*. -->

+{{< box >}}
+#### Superphysics Note

-> *Superphysics note: Superhysics is based on David Hume's maxim that mentality creates reality.
+Superhysics is based on David Hume's maxim that mentality creates reality.
 This is how the Essassani maxims, such as 'believing is seeing' caught our attention.

-However, no one seems to be keen enough to notice that their principles are designed for 5th dimensional beings and not 4th dimensional ones like humans.<br><br>Unlike the Essassani, we humans are still very much bound by the Negative force as Maya, just like cats and dogs are even more bound than us.<br><br>We can think of the Essassani as high end quad-core gaming laptops capable of exciting games like multiplayer Call of Duty and DOTA2, while humans being low end Pentium I capable of only Space Invaders.<br><br>Humans who totally follow Essassani principles will likely find themselves disappointed when their excitement fails to procure them the reality that they desire, just as a Pentium I will not be able to play Call of Duty.<br><br>Instead, it would be better if humans *generally* observed their principles in order to maximize practical human excitement, as opposed to ideal excitement.
-It would be like upgrading a Pentium I to play a superior version of Space Invaders, or a Pentium I version of Call of Duty (like Wolfenstein 3D or Doom).<br><br>The key ingredient that makes the Essassani principles fail in the human frame is the ego that is in all humans.
-Their solution to this is 'so what?' and 'let it go' and 'relax your definitions'.
-Humans can upgrade themselves to Essassani by evolving genetically with each generation by following such general principles
+However, no one seems to be keen enough to notice that their principles are designed for 5th dimensional beings and not 4th dimensional ones like humans.

+Unlike the Essassani, we humans are still very much bound by the Negative force as Maya, just like cats and dogs are even more bound than us.

+We can think of the Essassani as high end quad-core gaming laptops capable of playing exciting games like multiplayer Call of Duty and DOTA2, while humans are low end Pentium I capable of only single-player Wolfenstein 3D.

+Humans who totally follow Essassani principles will likely find themselves disappointed when their excitement fails to procure them the reality that they desire, just as a Pentium I will not be able to play Call of Duty.

+Instead, it would be better if humans *generally* observed their principles in order to maximize practical human excitement, as opposed to the out-of-this-world excitement.

+It would be like upgrading a Pentium I to play a Wolfenstein 3D updgraded to be multiplayer.
+The critical ingredient that makes the Essassani principles fail in the human frame is **the hardened ego that is in all humans**.

+Their solution to this are the mantras: 'so what?' and 'let it go' and 'relax your definitions'.

+Humans can upgrade themselves to Essassani by evolving genetically with each generation while following such general principles.
+{{< /box >}}

 ## Basic Beliefs